-As the Catholic Church began to revolt against Henry VIII, Anne Boleyn proved invaluable for the Church of England.
-As it was aligned with her family, and she was aligned with the king, the Church of England had no choice but to fall under Henry VIII’s command.
+As the Catholic Church began to move against Henry VIII, Anne Boleyn proved invaluable for the newly established Church of England.
+As it was aligned with her family, and she was aligned with the king, the Church of England fell under Henry VIII’s command.

-Despite being named Queen Consort of England, and bearing a daughter to Henry VIII, there was soon trouble in paradise.
+Despite being named Queen Consort of England and bearing a daughter to Henry VIII, there was soon trouble in paradise.
 Anne’s inability to bear a son, a rightful male heir to the throne, proved to be her downfall.

-Today, Anne Boleyn is considered to be the most famous of Henry VIII’s wives, and one of the most influential players in the English Reformation.
+Today, Anne Boleyn is considered to be the most famous of Henry VIII’s wives and one of the most influential players in the English Reformation.

 3. Jane Seymour

-After beheading his second wife, Henry VIII moved on to one of her ladies in waiting, Jane Seymour, marrying her just ten days after Anne’s execution.
+After beheading his second wife, Henry VIII moved on to one of her ladies in waiting, Jane Seymour, marrying her just 10 days after Anne’s execution.
 It is widely believed that Henry VIII made her his mistress while married to Anne and that she was a key player in her predecessor’s untimely execution.

-The pair were married for a little over a year, before Jane gave birth to a son, the king’s third child, but his first male heir.
-Unfortunately, due to complications with the birth, Jane died twelve days after her son was born.
+The pair were married for a little over a year before Jane gave birth to a son, the king’s third child and his first male heir.
+Unfortunately, due to complications with the birth, Jane died 12 days after her son was born.

 Though she was the daughter of a knight, and therefore of lower social standing than many of Henry’s other consorts, Jane Seymour was the only one of Henry VIII’s wives to receive a proper Queen’s burial, laid to rest in St George’s Chapel at Windsor Castle.

-4. Anne of Cleves
+4. Anne Of Cleves

-Anne of Cleves, a German princess, was the fourth of Henry VIII’s wives, and the shortest of all of his marriages.
-The pair were married for just six months, and according to Anne never consummated the marriage.
+Anne of Cleves, a German princess, was the fourth of Henry VIII’s wives and the shortest of all of his marriages.
+The pair were married for just six months and according to Anne, never consummated the marriage.

-Despite being married to Henry VIII, she had a pre-existing marriage agreement with another English monarch, which Henry VIII claimed was grounds for an annulment.
+Despite being married to King Henry VIII, she had a pre-existing marriage agreement with another English monarch, which Henry VIII claimed was grounds for an annulment.
 Surprisingly, Anne of Cleves agreed to the annulment and was given a generous annulment settlement as a reward.

 For the duration of her life, which lasted longer than Henry’s, she lived in Hever Castle, the former residence of the Boleyn family.
 Though they were separated, Anne of Cleves maintained a close relationship with the king and his children.
 She was even given the name “The King’s Sister.”

-5. Kathryn Howard
+5. Catherine Howard

-6. Katherine Parr
+6. Catherine Parr